WandLZhang/fast-science-0-stellar-engine/blueprints/il5/dataflow/README.md

 ## Introduction to Data-flow
+This project will set up a dataflow job that can read messages from a Google Pub/Sub topic and writes them to a Google BigQuery table.
 Google manages all of the resources needed to run Dataflow, and this implies that dataflow is a fully managed service.
 When one runs a Dataflow job, they don't need to manage or provision these virtual machines.
 When one runs a Dataflow job, the Dataflow service assigns a pool of worker VMs to execute the pipeline.
 Furthermore, dataflow is distributed accorss various VMs.
 This optimizes work based on the characteristics of the pipeline.
 Also, Dataflow can autoscale by stopping some worker VMs if less is needed as well as provisioning extra worker VM's.

 1. The IAM Permissions and Roles ```roles/cloudkms.cryptoKeyEncrypterDecrypter``` is assigned Obtains access credentials for your user account via a web-based authorization flow.
 When this command completes successfully, it sets the active account in the current configuration to the account specified.